 Recently I have been looking into alternative reality and by this I don’t mean alternatives to reality, whatever that might mean, but alternatives to our, Western idea of reality.
-Not only have I learned a lot, I’ve also realised that the key to all the problems we are experiencing as humanity is not in anything else but in this huge chasm between the materialistic worldview and the native one.
+Not only have I learned a lot, I’ve also realised that the key to all the problems we are experiencing as humanity is not in anything else but in the huge chasm between the materialistic worldview and the native one.
 This is perhaps the most important issue facing humanity in the 21st century.
 Continue reading

 Fostering is the best job I have ever done, and I feel privileged and blessed to be able to be part of these children’s lives.
 This job is 24/7 and 52 weeks a year – even Christmas day.
 The children live with us and become part of our family and I love them all.
 They have brought me so much joy, happiness and fulfillment, as well as challenges and sadness when they move on.
 No big salary or perks could ever replace the smile on a child’s face when they start to trust me and know that I won’t let them down.